Cursive practice

 How to Learn Cursive

-Learning cursive is easier when you treat it as a sequence of small skills: basic strokes, lowercase letters, joins, short words, and steady practice.
-This beginner plan gives you a practical way to start without guessing what to practice next.
+Learning cursive is easier when you practice in small steps: strokes, lowercase letters, joins, short words, then short phrases.
+This plan helps you start without guessing what to do next.

 Make a practice sheet